darknight-007/a-modest-stability/README.md

-A Modest Stability <br>
-Three axis gimbals art installation
+A Modest Stability: Interactive three axis gimbals art installation with aeolian wind-turbines as leaves <br>

-Lead artist: Jnaneshwar Das <br>
+Lead artist: Jnaneshwar Das, Co-artist Christopher Filkins <br>
-Co-artist: Christopher Filkins <br>
 Proposed project timeline: https://github.com/darknight-007/a-modest-stability/blob/main/A%20Modest%20Stability%20BRC%20Proposed%20Honoraria%20Project%20Timeline.pdf <br> <br>
 Project Summary:
 'A Modest Stability' is a 12' tall, three-axis interactive gimbals structure made out of aluminum, influenced by wind, and interactions with humans.
 It features internal and external lights that respond to the rings'